rankingsio/2021-yext-data-hub/rmd/03_final.md

 Yext, a company providing _entreprise search_ solutions based on Natural Language Processing and AI, publish anonymized data on their [Search Data Hub](https://www.yext.com/search-data-hub).
 These data are samples of listing and local page data across a variety of search engines, and other digital endpoints collected by Yext from their clients.
 They allow for exploring insights on consumer behavior trends — including shifts in search volume and foot traffic trends by industry.

-We have analyzed these data for the industry of the Legal Services.
+We analyzed these data for the _Legal Services_ industry.
 What can we learn from Yext Search Data Hub that is relevant for personal injury lawyers?
 We present here our key findings.

 # Methodology
 Yext kindly provided us with a subset of the data from the Search Data Hub: data about _Legal Services_ (subvertical) coming from U.S. companies.
-We enriched these data with key spot comparisons observed directly on the online [Search Data Hub](https://www.yext.com/search-data-hub).
+We enriched these data with some key spot comparisons observed directly on the online [Search Data Hub](https://www.yext.com/search-data-hub).

 ## About the Data

-Yext mentions that:
-"The data is comprised  comprised of a sample of listing and local page data across a variety of search engines, and other digital endpoints.
+Yext mentions that "the data is comprised  comprised of a sample of listing and local page data across a variety of search engines, and other digital endpoints.
 Insights are shown only on a region and industry level where there are sufficient businesses, locations, and search engine data sources to maintain anonymity and privacy for Yext customers and where Yext customers have adopted the platform for a sufficient period of time to provide a meaningful comparison year over year.
 As data may vary between regions due to, among other things, the sample size or availability of data for certain businesses and subverticals, industry insights may not be comparable across regions."

-Sample Size for the "subvertical" of _Legal Services_ in the U.S.: 5409 businesses including 7249 entities.
-Sample Size for the whole the U.S., all the industries (all subverticals): 5409 businesses including 7249 entities.

-[add number of companies for the legal services here .]
-LISTING SAMPLE SiZE

-* mANUAALLY ADD THE DATA FROM LAST MONTH(S)

-## Interpretation
 The data published by Yext, and presented in this analysis, are better compared over time.
-Trends are more interesting and insightful than absolute values.

-## Glossary

-* Impressions:
-* Clicks
-* Views

-2) Are “listing”, "website URL” and “entity” three words that represent the same thing?
-_Not quite.
-An entity would be an actual location, a physician, an ATM.
-Any real-world object in this case.
-A listing is what you see in a local pack or a map pack on a search engine.
-The screenshot below shows three Google listings for Dominos entities (locations in this case).
-When managed properly each of these location entities has several listings on other search engines like Bing, Yahoo, etc. A website URL would depend on the context but for the sake of this data generally refers to the local page associated with a location.
-Let me know where you see that phrase and I can elaborate.
-Screenshots attached to illustrate these last two._
+However, as the metrics are averages over a sample, we can still compare the absolute values of the _legal services_ to the values of the rest of the industry.

+**Sample sizes:**

+* Sample Size for the "subvertical" of _Legal Services_ in the U.S.: 5,409 businesses including 7,249 entities.
+* Sample Size for the whole the U.S., all the industries (all subverticals): 73,909 businesses including 545,974 entities.

 # Research Findings

 ## Extended Network Impressions and Clicks

 The _impressions_ represent the number of times a sample of listings appeared in search results across Google Maps, Google Search, Bing, Facebook, and the broader network.
-And the _clicks_, the clicks...
+And the _clicks_, the number of time they were clicked.

 ![](03_final_files/figure-html/unnamed-chunk-1-1.svg)<!-- -->

 There is a sudden increase in the _Average Extended Network Clicks_ since summer 2021.

-Visually, there does not seem to be a large correlation between the _impressions_ and the _clicks_, except for the recent increase.
-However, the Pearson correlation coefficient is $r = 0.56$.
+Visually, there does not seem to be a large correlation between the _impressions_ and the _clicks_.
+This is reflected in the Pearson correlation coefficient, which is $r = 0.21$.
 This coefficient oscillate between 0, there is no linear correlation, the clicks have no relations to impressions, and 1, there is a perfect correlation between impressions and clicks.
-There is some correlation between the number of impressions and the clicks, meaning that the number of clicks is not completely independent from the number of impressions.
-However, this relation is not perfect and an increase in the number of impressions is not necessarily, directly and completely reflected in the number of clicks.
+There is aa small correlation between the number of impressions and the clicks, meaning that the number of clicks is not completely independent from the number of impressions.
+However, this relation is very far from being perfect and an increase in the number of impressions is not necessarily, directly and completely reflected in the number of clicks.

 ### Click-Through Rate